It can often be handy to have row numbers when viewing data in tabular form to display information or to use in calculations.

 Click Save to add the new column to your result set.

-The newly added Calculated Column is given the name “Custom Formula” by default, but you can rename it—for instance, to “Row Id”—for clarity.
+The newly added Formula Column is given the name “Custom Formula” by default, but you can rename it—for instance, to “Row Id”—for clarity.

 If you want your new Row Id column to be the leftmost column in your Table chart, simply use a Reorder Action to quickly move it.

-Your Row Id values will start at 1 and are calculated according to the order of your rows at the time you add the Calculated Column.
+Your Row Id values will start at 1 and are calculated according to the order of your rows at the time you add the Formula Column.

-If you want your Row Id values to populate based on a different row order, just add a Sort Rows Action before adding the Calculated Column to reorder your results.
+If you want your Row Id values to populate based on a different row order, just add a Sort Rows Action before adding the Formula Column to reorder your results.

-Once you do this, the Calculated Column with your
+Once you do this, the Formula Column with your

 rowidformula will automatically be adjusted.